niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 7-35:** Local term has literal or definition || In CMF, a LocalTerm object MUST have a DocumentationText property, or a TermLiteralText property, or both.
 In XSD, a `LocalTerm` element MUST have a `@definition` attribute, or a `@literal` attribute, or both.
 (N5R 10-77)

-## 7.2 Rules for documentation of namespace components
+## 7.2 Rules for component documentation

 NIEM models are composed of data components for the purpose of information exchange.
 A major part of defining data models is the proper definition of the contents of the model.
 What does a component mean, and what might it contain?
 How should it be used?